DEWETRON/OXYGEN-SDK/docs/02_Quickstart/Quickstart.rst

 Install Oxygen
 --------------

-To test the plugins an Oxygen installation is needed:
+To test the plugins, an Oxygen installation is needed:

 Please download and install the latest Oxygen installer from DEWETRON's download portal: